As of May 2019

-Any vacancy caused by the death, resignation, removal, disqualification or otherwise, of any officer shall be filled by a special election by the membership, with the exception of President, which shall be filled by the Vice President.
-The vacancy may be filled temporarily by appointment by the President until the special election is complete.
+Any vacancy caused by the death, resignation, removal, disqualification or otherwise, of any officer shall be filled by a special appointment by the Board, with the exception of President, which shall be filled by the Vice President.

 Section 6.
 Compensation

 The salaries of the officers, if any, shall be fixed from time to time by resolution of the Board of Directors.
 Salaried individuals cannot vote on their own compensation.
 All compensation decisions will be made by a majority vote of disinterested board members.
 In all cases, any salaries received by officers of this corporation shall be reasonable and given in return for services actually rendered to or for the corporation.

 The President shall be the chief executive and administrative officer of the corporation and shall, subject to the control of the Board of Directors, supervise and control the affairs of the corporation and the activities of the officers.
 He or she shall perform all duties incident to his or her office and such other duties as may be required by law, by the Articles of Incorporation, by these Bylaws, or which may be prescribed from time to time by the Board of Directors.
 The President shall preside at all meetings of the Board of Directors and, if this corporation has members, at all meetings of the members.
 Except as otherwise expressly provided by law, by the Articles of Incorporation or by these Bylaws, he or she shall, in the name of the corporation, execute such deeds, mortgages, bonds, contracts, checks or other instruments which may, from time to time, be authorized by the Board of Directors.